dbstjswo505/dbstjswo505.github.io/_pages/about.md

 **Journal**
 - IEEE Transactions on Big Data

+- IEEE Transactions on Circuits and Systems for Video Technology

 # 🎏 Patent

 - Selective Query-guided Debiasing for Video Corpus Moment Retrieval No. KR 10-2022-0154621 (2022-11-17)